alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 For example, some of your goals might be:

-- attempting to prove that you can replace an existing digital service
+* attempting to prove that you can replace an existing digital service
-- prove that you can replace a paper service with a digital service
+* prove that you can replace a paper service with a digital service
-- create an entirely new digital service
+* create a new digital service

 The department should communicate their goals in the request for proposals.